pprometey/wireguard_aws/README.md

+The current version of the project is located at https://github.com/isystem-io/wireguard-aws

 # Install and use AWS-based Wireguard
 Scripts automate the installation and use of Wireguard on AWS with Ubuntu Server 18.04